rajeshvkothari/oom/Internal/Int_Honolulu.md

         - DAG: DAG (Directed Acyclic Graph) contains a set of steps (nodes) and the dependencies (edges) between them.

-	      For using DAG-based argo template set:
+	      For using DAG-based argo template use as follows:

 		  ```sh
 		  argoTemplateType=DAG